|

 Department of Psychiatry and Behavioral Sciences and was named the

+clinical director of FADU.
 In 2006, Janet Huggins and I opened an adult neuropsychological

 assessment service at the University of Washington’s Outpatient